|

 represents the width, and y-coordinate the height of something.

-The x and y coordinate are usually numbers.
+The x and y coordinates are usually numbers.

 [Instance variables:]